 However, Schools, departments, programs, labs, and affinity groups may choose to hold individual online celebrations in connection with Commencement.
-As those plans are made, info will be linked in this site.
+As those plans are made, info will be added to the Schedule page.

 Yes.
 All graduates will receive their MIT diplomas.
 Be sure to keep your contact information current in WebSIS so the Registrar knows how and where to reach you.
 If you graduated in September or February and no longer have access to WEBSIS, write to email@example.com to provide your new contact information.
 This is critical to MIT being able to reach you with official electronic or physical mailings.

 No, you do not need to worry about placing an order for academic regalia.